sinarueeger/statistical-genetics-resources/README.md

 # Resources for Statistical Genetics

-This repository lists resources needed for statistical genetics and is mainly aimed for people starting in the field of statistical genetics.
+This repository lists resources needed for statistical genetics.

+The content is mainly aimed for people starting in the field of statistical genetics.

 There are three lists: